 Jack Malden, BA (Business Studies & Economics)

-Peter McNeely, MA (Classics and Latin, Assistant Deputy, Teaching & Learning)
+Peter McNeely, MA (Teacher of Classics and Latin & Assistant Deputy Head Teaching & Learning)

 Graham Mobbs, BA (Head of Art)